-Recommended course-load (hours): Per week: 2 / 1 Per study period: 28 / 14
+Per week: 2 / 1 Per study period: 28 / 14

+- 1. Seminar Attendance is compulsory.
+Students must be on time for class.
 Each student is required to have their own copies of the seminar materials.
 Failing to do so will result in considering the student absent for the given seminar session.
-In addition, each student is required to prepare fill in the seminar handouts (available on UPJS OneDrive) BEFORE each seminar and bring them to class.
-If a student is unable to present their FILLED-IN handout, they will be considered absent for the given seminar session.

-Active participation in the seminars (having read the texts and participating in in-class discussions) will amount to 15% of the continuous assessment.
-In addition, students will be asked to sit two credit tests (week 8 and 14).
-Credit test 1 will amount to 35% of the continuous assessment and credit test 2 will amount to 50% of the continuous assessment.
-In order to be allowed to take the final exam, students need to earn at least 65 points.
+In addition, each student is required to fill in the seminar handouts (available on UPJS OneDrive/MS Teams) BEFORE each seminar and bring them to class.
+If a student is unable to answer the questions from the handout, they will be considered absent for the given seminar session. - 2.
+Active participation in the seminars.
+Students are required to do their best with respect to active participation in seminar sessions.
+Students are expected to have read the seminar texts and participate in in-class discussions.
+Active participation will amount to 15% of the continuous assessment. - 3.
+Credit tests: Students will be asked to take two credit tests in Week 8 and 13.
+The credit test will amount to 100% of the continuous assessment.